 Polygamy refers to the practice of having more than one spouse.
-It is broader than polygyny, which refers to one man with multiple wives, and polyandry, which refers to one woman with multiple husbands.
+It is broader than polygyny, which refers to situations where one man has multiple wives, and polyandry, which refers to one woman with multiple husbands.

 It is widely assumed that polygamy denotes specifically the marriage of one man to multiple women.
 This is probably because polygyny is more common (or more newsworthy, at least) than polyandry.
-In current news sources, polygamy mostly appears in reference to North American religious sects that in fact only practice polygyny:
+In current news writing, polygamy mostly appears in reference to North American religious sects that in fact only practice polygyny—for example:

 In 1890 the church banned the polygamy for which it used to be notorious.
 [The Economist]